bromanoff/TipTopTyping/README.md

 ![plots comparing performances between mobility scenarios](/Figures/results_standing-vs-walking.png)

-Nevertheless, participants were doing less keystrokes per character across all conditions with OPTI and were able to increase their accuracy from first to second run with the layout.
+Nevertheless, participants were doing less keystrokes per character across all conditions (higher accuracy) with OPTI and were able to increase their accuracy from first to second run with the OPTI layout.

 ![plots comparing performances between consecutive trials](/Figures/results_consecutive-trials.png)